RxLaboratory/Duik/src-docs/docs/guide/constraints/transform.md

 # ![](../../img/duik/icons/move.svg){style="width:1em;"} Position Constraint

 You can constrain the position of a layer to the location of other layers; that means the constrained layer will translate according to the absolute location of the other layers, taking all parent translations into account.
 The weight[*](../../misc/glossary.md) acts as a multiplier of the constraint and can be animated.
 For example, if a layer is constrained to two other layers with both weights at `50 %`, it stays in the center of the segment joining the two other layers.
-That also works with three layers and `33.3 %`, to attach the layer to the barycenter[*](../../misc/glossary.md) (center of mass) of the layers.
+That also works with three layers and `33.3 %`, to attach the layer to the center of mass of the layers.
 Of course you can adjust the weights to change the "*mass*" of the master layers.

 You can use the effect to adjust and animate the position constraint.